viktortoman/payee/README.md

 # USAGE
     1. Store alapkamat.xlsx file in the storage folder if you want to change the content
-    2. Run php artisan app:parse-interest-rates-xml-command to parse the XML file
+    2. Run php artisan app:parse-interest-rates-xlsx-command to parse the XLSX file
+    3. Regenerate the Swagger API Documentation: php artisan l5-swagger:generate